jennaswa/MDAnalysis.github.io/_posts/2024-09-04-outreachy2024_adetutudeborah.md

 ## The Current State

-Currently, the survey results have been analyzed, and a summary has been prepared to inform the MDAnalysis communication strategy and a proposed content plan and calendar for MDAnalysis have been created.
+Currently, the initial survey results have been analyzed, and a summary has been prepared to inform the MDAnalysis communication strategy and a proposed content plan and calendar for MDAnalysis have been created.

 ## What's Left to Do